- aged between 16 years of age and Age Pension age

 Allowable working hours while receiving Disability Support Pension

-Disability Support Pension customers can work for up to 30 hours a week and continue to receive a part pension, as long as you still meet the income test.
+If you receive Disability Support Pension, you can work for up to 30 hours a week and continue to receive a part pension, as long as you still meet the income test.

 If you work for 30 hours or more, your payments will be stopped.
-If you reduce your work hours within two years, contact us, and we can check whether your payment can start again.
+If you reduce your work hours within 2 years, contact us and we can check whether your payment can start again.

 Pensioner Concession Card